Numigi/vue-odoo/vue_router/README.rst

 The RouterFactory Instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-The module defines a singleton in javascript that allows to register routes to the Odoo frontend.
+The module defines a singleton ``RouterFactory`` in javascript that allows to register routes to the Odoo frontend.

 This object has 2 methods: